 \subsection{UFD initial conditions}

 Table \ref{tab:ics} summarizes the settings of our UFD models, which are largely inspired by \cite{2022ApJ...939....3P}.
-We sample a Plummer model \citep{Plummer1911} with 82\,000 stars, adopting different binary fractions $f_b = N_b/N$, where $N_b$ is the number of binary systems and $N$ is the total number of stars.
-We explore values of $f_b$ from 0 to 0.5, in steps of 0.1.
+We sampled a Plummer model \citep{Plummer1911} with 82\,000 stars, adopting different binary fractions $f_b = N_b/N$, where $N_b$ is the number of binary systems and $N$ is the total number of stars.
+We explored values of $f_b$ from 0 to 0.5, in steps of 0.1.

-The system is initially contained within a virial radius of $r_{\mathrm{vir}} = 50$~pc.
-Stellar masses are drawn from a \citet{kroupa} initial mass function over the range 0.08--$150\,M_\odot$, yielding a total initial stellar mass of $6.24 \times 10^4\,M_\odot$.
-The model is initialized in virial equilibrium and evolved dynamically for a time comparable to one Hubble time (13.7~Gyr).
+The system was initially contained within a virial radius of $r_{\mathrm{vir}} = 50$~pc.
+Stellar masses were drawn from a \citet{kroupa} initial mass function over the range 0.08--$150\,M_\odot$, yielding a total initial stellar mass of $6.24 \times 10^4\,M_\odot$.
+The model was initialized in virial equilibrium and evolved dynamically for a time comparable to one Hubble time (13.7~Gyr).

-UFDs are generally regarded as collisionless stellar systems due to their low densities, small and relatively large characteristic radii, which, despite of low velocity dispersion, implies very long two–body relaxation times.
+Ultra-faint dwarf galaxies are generally regarded as collisionless stellar systems due to their low densities and their characteristic radii, which can be either small or relatively large.
+This, despite the low velocity dispersion, implies very long two–body relaxation times.
 The local relaxation time can be estimated as \citep[][Eq.
 7.106]{binney2008}